 TRELEAVEN: Hold 'er steady!

 [The landing gear struts break loose from the plane, and it skids sideways down the runway.
 There is a lot of screaming.
-The four brave, valiant propeller blades keep spinning right up to the bitter end as the plane grinds to a halt.
+The four brave, valiant propellers keep spinning right up to the bitter end as the plane grinds to a halt.
 Emergency vehicles race to the scene.
 The cabin lights miraculously come back on, despite the fact that the engines' electric generators were supposedly disengaged when the ignition switches were turned off a few seconds ago.]

 DR. BAIRD [carrying Joey]: Everything's all right back here thanks to you.
 And we're in time.